RickStrahl/SWFOX2018_MarkdownWithFoxPro/Content/MarkdownInFoxPro.md

 With Markdown you're always editing the raw document.
 The big benefit is **you always see what the markup looks like** because you are editing the raw document not some rendered version of it.
 This means if you use a dedicated Markdown Editor that helps embedding tags for you **you can see the raw tags that are embedded** as is.
 This makes it easy to learn Markdown because even if you use editor tooling you immediately see what that tooling does.
 Once you get familiar, many markdown 'directives' are quicker to simply type inline rather than relying on hotkeys or toolbar selections.

 ### Productivity
 Markdown brings big productivity gains due to the simplicity involved in simply typing plain text and **not having to worry about formatting while writing**.
 To me (and many others) this can't be overstated.
-It's a minimalist approach, but it to me this greatly frees my mind from unneeded clutter to focus on the content I'm trying to create.
+I write a lot of large documents and this this is a s a minimalist approach.
+But to me this greatly frees my mind from unneeded clutter to focus on the content I'm trying to create.

 ### Edit with any Editor or Textbox
 Because Markdown is text, you don't need to use a special tool to edit it - any text editor, even NotePad will do, or if you're using it in an application a simple textbox does the trick in desktop apps or Web apps.
-It's also easy to enhance this simple interface with simple convenience features.
+It's also easy to enhance this simple interface with simple convenience features and because it's just plain text it's also very easy to build custom tooling that can embed complex text features like special markup, equations or publishing directives directly into the document.
+This is why there is a lot of Markdown related tooling available.

 ### Easy to Compare and Share
 Because Markdown is text it can be easily compared using Source Control tools like Git.
 Markdown text is mostly content, unlike HTML so source code comparisons aren't burdened by things HTML tags or worse binary files like Word.